SteveProXNA/EffectiveCpp/README.md

 # EffectiveCpp
-Effective C++: 55 Specific Ways to Improve Your Programs and Designs
+55 Specific Ways to Improve Your Programs and Designs